Category Archives: News

 Phil and Sam would like to thank the many organisations working on UC for their help and support, especially Child Poverty Action Group (CPAG).
 The project, funded by the Open Society Foundations, and working alongside front line support services, charities, campaigners and lawyers will continue.

-Today we publish our first report, looking at four key areas:
+Our first report looked at four key areas:

 One focus (Annex 1) covers what DWP knows, and what it should know about how and when claimants are paid.
 DWP officials have denied to Parliament and the High Court that UC has access to information that HMRC holds; whether DWP didn’t ask, or if HMRC withheld that info from DWP is as yet unclear.